Chris Gould, Board Vice Chair

 Another of Bill’s passions is his local community.
 As well as a long time Rochelle Township High School Board member, he also serves on the Foundation Board of Serenity Hospice and Home and the Steward Methodist Church Board.
 Bill understands the importance of our local elevators and their essential role in our industry.
 His goal, if elected to the CHS Elburn Board, would be to help CHS Elburn continue successfully serving local area farmers

-Denise Ramm, Board Chair
+Denise Ramm, Board President

 Denise is a fifth generation farmer of Ramm Farms Inc. in Maple Park, IL.
 With her cousins, they farm 1,300 acres of corn, soybeans and wheat, and sell freezer beef.
 Denise received her Bachelors in Ag Business from Western Illinois and also has an MBA.